uppsala-university/uu-integration-biztalk/INT0017.Usmr.Events/Src/Files/Readme.txt

-Application have two receive ports:
+Application has two receive ports:
 INT0017.ReceiveUsmrSdEvents   reads data from queue    (service window will need to be set for executing file output job once a day)
 INT0017.getPolledData         reads data from the database (polling intervall will need to be set for executing file output job once/service window)